BjerknesClimateDataCentre/xover/docs/dev/SETUP.md

 The server software is written in Python with the Django framework.
 The easiest way to get started is to use the Vagrant setup:

-1. Install Vagrant on your machine
+1. Install Vagrant on your machine.
+If your vagrant is old, upgrade to a recent version.
   * (https://www.vagrantup.com/intro/getting-started/)
   * also install disksize-plugin with vagrant:
     - `vagrant plugin install vagrant-disksize`